gurmitteotia/guflow/README.md

  dotnet add package Guflow
  ```
  ### Description
  Guflow provides high level and easy to use APIs to program [Amazon SWF](https://aws.amazon.com/swf/).
-In Guflow you write-
+In Guflow you can write-
-* Workflows to orchestrate the scheduling of AWS lambda functions, activities and timers
+* Workflows to orchestrate the scheduling of AWS lambda functions, activities, child workflows and timers
 * Activities to carry out the task.

-You will find Guflow to be an alternative to Amazon Step functions and Amazon Flow framework and it provides simplicity and flexbility in one place.
-If you want some feature to be included in Guflow library or something is not working for you pleae file an [issue](https://github.com/gurmitteotia/guflow/issues).
-Your ideas, suggestion and collorbation will greatly help this library and its users.
+Guflow, supporting all the relevant features of [Amazon SWF](https://aws.amazon.com/swf/), is an alternative to Amazon Step functions and the Amazon Flow framework and it provides simplicity and flexbility in one place.

 ### Features:
 Guflow: